tmds/tye/docs/reference/schema.md

 A path to another tye.yaml to be used by the application.

+#### `repository` (string)

+A reference to a repository that will be cloned and used by the application.
+By default, it is a string that would be passed after `git clone`.

 ## Environment Variables

 `EnvironmentVariable` elements appear in a list inside the `env` property of a `Service`.